adoptium/containers/CONTRIBUTING.md

 ## Project description

-containers is a project that contains the DockerFiles and scripts to produce Temurin container images
+containers is a project that contains the Dockerfiles and scripts to produce Temurin container images

 * [https://github.com/adoptium/containers](https://github.com/adoptium/containers)